AbhishekSumeetToppo95/Employee-Management-System-/README.md

 # Employee-Management-System-

-📘 Employee Management System – C++ Console Application 🧩 Project Overview
+💼 Employee Management System (C++ Console Application) 📌 Project Summary
-The Employee Management System is a console-based application developed in C++ that allows administrators to manage employee data efficiently.
-It includes essential CRUD operations — Create, Read, Update, and Delete — along with login authentication and a user-friendly interface.
+A structured and interactive Employee Management System built in C++, designed to perform core employee data operations such as add, view, search, update, and delete.
+This console-based system includes user authentication, a menu-driven interface, and simulates a basic database using arrays and structures.

-🛠️ Features Implemented
+✨ Key Features
 🔐 User Authentication

-Implemented a basic signup and login system using username and password validation, enhancing access control for system usage.
+Implements a basic signup/login system to control access.

+Password verification with timed loading animations for realism.

-🗂️ Employee Data Management
+📋 Employee Record Management

-Add multiple employees with structured data (name, ID, address, contact, salary).
+Add multiple employee records with key details: Name, ID, Address, Contact, and Salary.

-Display all stored employee records in a formatted view.

-Search for employees by their ID.
+Search employee data by unique employee ID.

-Update an existing employee's data.

-Delete a specific record or clear all employee records.
+Edit or delete specific employee records.

-💡 Menu-Driven Interface
+Option to clear all records in one action.

+🖥️ Interactive Console Interface

-Interactive user interface using getch() and switch-case, enabling smooth navigation between system functions.
+Menu-driven navigation using getch() and switch-case.

-⚙️ Console Enhancements
-Used windows.h and conio.h to incorporate delays (Sleep()), character input (getch()), and screen clearing (system("CLS")) for a better user experience.
+Uses Sleep() and system("CLS") for smooth transitions and a better user experience.

+🧱 Data Structures

+Employee information is managed using C++ structures and a static array.

+Supports up to 100 employee records.

+🛠️ Technology Stack
-🏗️ Technical Details
+Component	Details
-Language: C++
+Language	C++

-Compiler: Turbo C++ / Dev C++ / Code::Blocks (with Windows support)
+Compiler	Turbo C++ / Dev C++ / Code::Blocks

-Libraries Used:
+Libraries	<iostream>, <conio.h>, <windows.h>

-<iostream> – Input/output operations

-<conio.h> – Console I/O (getch, clrscr)

-<windows.h> – Sleep and screen control

-Data Structure:
-Used a structure (struct emp) to store employee attributes and a fixed-size array (emp e[100]) to manage up to 100 employees.
+Storage	Static array (no file system used)